Skip to content

 • Pictures of your loved ones to keep in your room or wallet.

 • Your rehab will likely provide reading materials for you.
-If you want to bring your own, they’re usually required to be recovery, self-help or spiritually oriented.
-TIP: bring paperback books as they’re easier to carry around than hardcovers.
+If you bring your books, they must be about recovery, self-help, or spiritually oriented if you want to bring your own.
+TIP: get paperback books as they’re easier to carry around than hardcovers.

 Get Help.
 Get Better.
 Get Your Life Back.